-During the final days before the exam, students work on quality AP works to review various aspects of literature.
-Grading Policy Formal Essays - 35% of your grade - These are M.L.A. formatted research papers that will require most of your time and effort.
+Formal Essays - 35% of your grade - These are M.L.A. formatted research papers that will require most of your time and effort.

 Practice Free Response A.P.
 Literature Prompts - 25 % of your grade - These are much shorter, but no less challenging.
 These practice F.R.Q.'s will be assigned monthly, and you will have less than an hour to do them.

-Annotations of Scholarly Sources - 10% of your grade - Occasionally, you will be asked to read an article on a work of literature we have read and annotate for diction and content, offering insightful observations of the article as a whole.
-Oral Presentations - 15% of your grade - In pairs, or small groups, you will read an article on a work of literature we have just completed and create a Prezi, or Google Slides, or similar software, and analyze and interpret the article to be presented to the class.
+Annotations of Scholarly Sources - 10% of your grade - Occasionally, you will be asked to read an article on a work of literature we've read and annotate for diction and content, offering insightful observations of the article as a whole.

+Oral Presentations - 15% of your grade - In pairs, or small groups, you will read an article on a work of literature we have just completed and create a Prezi, Google Slides, or similar software, and analyze and interpret the article to be presented to the class.
+A rubric with further instructions will be provided once assigned.

 Class Participation and Engagement - 15% of your grade - I cannot stress enough the importance of this portion of your grade.
 You may not like everything we do on any given day.
 That is not a license to disengage and watch videos on your phone or put your head down to sleep.
 Sleep at home.
 This is an A.P. class, your focus and undivided attention is on what we are doing that day, whether it be reading the next section of the text, watching a film clip, researching for a presentation, or preparing for the A.P. test, you are to be involved every day with questions, comments, and interpretation.

+F.A.Q.'s

-F.A.Q.'s Q: Do you accept late work?
+Q: Do you accept late work?

 A: It is the school's policy to accept work that is handed in beyond the due date; however, the teacher may decide how much the work will be penalized for tardiness.
-Typically, essays handed in late, regardless of absence, will suffer a deduction of at least 30% Annotated articles and presentations that are late will be penalized 50% Q: Is there any extra credit I can do?
+Typically, essays handed in late, regardless of absence, will incur a deduction of at least 30% Annotated articles and presentations that are late will be penalized 50%

+Q: Is there any extra credit I can do?